giantswarm/schema/README.md

 This is an experiment started in December 2022.
 The purpose is to simplify the building schema for [app](https://docs.giantswarm.io/developer-platform/app-platform/) configuration validation and foster alignment between apps.

+## Contents

+- [Image](image/): To specify a (Docker) container image to use in a container environment, plus additional information like a pull policy (Kubernetes specific).

 ## How to use

 Schema in this repository can be referenced from other schemas via the "raw" GitHub resource URL.
 Example: